immcantation/alakazam/docs/topics/testDiversity.md

 progress
 :   if `TRUE` show a progress bar.

+ci
+:   confidence interval to calculate; the value must be between 0 and 1.

 Value
 -------------------

-A [DiversityTest](DiversityTest-class.md) object containing p-values and summary statistics.
+A [DiversityCurve](DiversityCurve-class.md) object containing slot test with p-values and summary
+		 statistics.

 Details
 -------------------

 Clonal diversity is calculated using the generalized diversity index proposed by Hill (Hill, 1973).
-See [calcDiversity](calcDiversity.md) for further details.
+See [calcInferredDiversity](calcInferredDiversity.md) for further details.

 Diversity is calculated on the estimated complete clonal abundance distribution.
 This distribution is inferred by using the Chao1 estimator to estimate the number